We analyzed 567 interview reviews for General Assistant from various job sites, social network groups and forums.

 How to answer

-People skills are highly valued in every company, and even so much more so in a company that deals with difficult customers occasionally.
+People skills are highly valued in every company, especially in a company that occasionally deals with difficult customers.
 It is important to show how you can manage difficult personalities.

 Look back on your experience.
-Have you worked with a difficult or disruptive person?
+Have you dealt with a difficult or disruptive customer?
 Remember how you diffused the situation and how you turned things around.

 If you can give an example of how you handled a difficult person in the past in a situation similar to what this company may require from you, this will strongly increase your chances of showing yourself as a good fit.